mpsilfve/fst-corpus-weights/README.md

 Example 2
 ---------

 This is an example where a small analyzer is transformed into a weighted transducer and converted into optimized lookup format using the `ALIGNED` input format.
-Each example shuld consist of a space-separated sequence of symbol pairs `x:y` or just `x` if the input and output symbol are identical.
+Each example should consist of a space-separated sequence of symbol pairs `x:y`, or just `x`, if the input and output symbol are identical.
 Epsilon is denoted by `@0@`.

 ```
 $ hfst-fst2txt dog.fst